How to raise courageous athletes

 Always keep enjoyment over achievement at the forefront of their minds

 Loving the game of football and having a real interest in the sport is where it’s all at.
-Enjoyment is crucial, because without fun and without enjoyment, what’s the point?
+Raise courageous athletes by showing them enjoyment is crucial, because without fun and without enjoyment, what’s the point?
 As a parent of an athlete, it’s crucial that you balance your encouragement for aiming high and having fun.
 When times are tough, draw their focus back to how much they love the game.
 As it often goes in life, your mindset is what determines the outcome.
 Athletes whose mindset is focused on enjoyment over achievement are more likely to be successful.

 Brain-boosting tips, Brain-centred Training, Children, courageous athletes, Football, football academy, football player, IQ Football, Mindset, neuroscience, parenting, Soccer, Soccer Academy, youth athletes